PanPeryskop/tidal-spotify-transfer/README.md

 # Spotify-Tidal

+**⚠️ Warning: This application is currently under early development and has not been even tested.
+It may not work as expected.
+Use at your own risk. ⚠️**

 Spotify-Tidal is a Python application that allows users to transfer their Spotify playlists to Tidal.
 The application uses the Spotify and Tidal APIs to fetch playlists from Spotify and recreate them in Tidal.

 ## Resources used